sonallux/sonallux.github.io/docs/frontend/rxjs.md

 # RxJS

-- [Interactive diagrams of Rx Observables and Operators](https://rxmarbles.com) - Unfortunatly no longer maintained
+- [Interactive diagrams of Rx Observables and Operators](https://rxmarbles.com) - Unfortunately no longer maintained

 ## Testing with marbles

 Testing reactive/asynchronous can be done by virtualize time.
-Marble diagramms provide a way to visualize the behaviour of observables.
+Marble diagrams provide a way to visualize the behavior of observables.
-Both conzepts can be used together to test RxJS code (example taken from [this RxJS guide](https://rxjs.dev/guide/testing/marble-testing)):
+Both concepts can be used together to test RxJS code (example taken from [this RxJS guide](https://rxjs.dev/guide/testing/marble-testing)):

 ```js
 import { TestScheduler } from 'rxjs/testing';